-Ken Harker is Executive Chef at The Lady Helen Restaurant at Mount Juliet, where he and his team have retained their Michelin Star – one of only eleven restaurants in Ireland to do so.
+Ken Harker is Executive Chef at The Lady Helen Restaurant at Mount Juliet Estate, where he and his team have retained their Michelin Star – one of only eleven restaurants in Ireland to do so.

 Surprisingly, Ken had originally set out to be an architect, evidence of which can be seen in some of his exquisitely presented meals.
 As an architecture student, he took a job as a kitchen porter to help pay the bills and found himself enthralled by the passion, creativity, efficiency and teamwork he saw among the chefs.
 He soon realised where his future lay and swapped the drawing board for the chopping board.